Create a Highly Available iSCSI Target Using a LINSTOR Gateway Cluster

 After using LINSTOR Gateway to configure an iSCSI target, you might also be interested in configuring NVMe-oF targets or NFS exports.
 This guide’s general principles and steps also apply to both of those use cases.

-For further reading, refer to the LINSTOR Gateway chapter of the LINSTOR User’s Guide as well as the project’s GitHub repository.
+For further reading, refer to the LINSTOR Gateway chapter of the LINSTOR User’s Guide and the open source project’s GitHub repository.

 Christoph Böhmwalder